ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   MUST be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
 Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an Administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.
+IDevID and IAK certificates MUST both be signed by the Endorser (typically the device manufacturer).

 ## RIV Information Flow